Main Menu

 Parkland School District’s Homeless Liaison

 Parkland School District’s Homeless Children and Youth Initiative identifies students experiencing homelessness, and implements strategies to address barriers to enrollment, attendance, and participation in school activities.
-Students experiencing homelessness are entitled under law to:
+The McKinney-Vento Homeless Assistance Act defines the term "homeless children and youths" as individuals who lack a fixed, regular and adequate nighttime residence.
+Students in homeless situations have the right to:

 Note: If a student is in a temporary living situation, he/she may be able to remain in his/her current school.
 Talk with PSD staff before dis-enrolling.